Resource Embedding

 One-to-one relationships

-One-to-one relationships are detected when:
+One-to-one relationships are detected in two ways.

 CREATE TABLE technical_specs(